kubermatic/kubeone/README.md

 new release is targeted 2-3 weeks after Kubernetes release, depending on number of changes needed to support a new version.

-Since some terraform releases introduces incompatibilities to previuos versions, only a specific version range is supported with each KubeOne release.
+Since some Terraform releases introduces incompatibilities to previuos versions, only a specific version range is supported with each KubeOne release.

 In the following table you can find what are supported Kubernetes and Terraform